alisafaya/Arabic-BERT/README.md

 - This model was trained using Google BERT's github [repository](https://github.com/google-research/bert) on a single TPU v3-8 provided for free from [TFRC](https://www.tensorflow.org/tfrc).
 - Our pretraining procedure follows training settings of bert with some changes: trained for 3M training steps with batchsize of 128, instead of 1M with batchsize of 256.
+- You can find the outputs of the training process on tensorboard: [Arabic-BERT](https://tensorboard.dev/experiment/qv6llNexQKeXsBoT9ooRoQ/)

 ## Load Pretrained Model